PatternsTechGit/PT_GithubRepos/README.md

 ## **Conclusion**
 ------------------------
-We have setup the Azure DevOps enviroment and interacted with Azure Git repositories by created a sample respository, projects and brnches so far.
+We have setup the Azure DevOps enviroment and interacted with Azure Git repositories by created a sample respository, projects and branches.

 >:arrow_right: Read more about [git commads](https://git-scm.com/docs)